Please have a read through our FAQs below and hopefully we have all the answers for you.

 - A programme of inspiring talks from sporting legends and everyday heroes

-- A range of great content on the Festival Site
+- A range of great content in the Festival Village

 - A medal and fantastic freebies